gbmllr/gbmllr.github.io/README.md

 # gbmllr.github.io
-An experiment on creating a blog with github pages, jekyll, and Zettlr markdown
+An experiment on creating a blog with github pages, jekyll, and Zettlr markdown.
+Static version, compiled locally.